wizardbusiness/Data-Structures-And-Algotrithms/algorithms/README.md

   - you must return the result of merging the arrays after bifurcating them.
   - when sorting, use a loop (this is the n of n log n);
   - when sorting, SHIFT only the smaller element from start of one of the arrays.
+  - when merging, merge sorted THEN left, then right.
   - only sort while left and right arrays BOTH contain elements.

   _Binary Search_